microsoft/vscode-docs/docs/extensions/webview.md

 ![Passing messages from the webview to the main extension](images/webview/scripts-webview_to_extension.gif)

-For security reasons, you must keep the VS Code api object private and make sure it is never leaked into the global state.
+For security reasons, you must keep the VS Code API object private and make sure it is never leaked into the global state.

 ## Security